k10sj02/thedataplaybook/content/posts/how-to-present-a-dashboard-in-less-than-20-minutes.md

 categories: ["blog", "data science"]
 ---

+I took Andy Kriebel’s Makeover Monday challenge a step further by creating a quick tutorial on how to present a dashboard.
+Surprisingly, I couldn’t find a comprehensive resource on this topic online, so I’m hoping other netizens will find this helpful.

 Presenting a dashboard, especially when it's compact like a one-page overview, requires a structured approach to convey insights effectively and keep the audience engaged.
 A typical presentation time for this kind of dashboard is around 15-20 minutes, as this provides enough time to cover the dashboard's key elements without overwhelming your audience.

 Here's how you can present a dashboard beyond just the basics: